-After a long cold winter, many of us are itching to get back out on the greens.
-But before booking a tee time, Mike Piscitello, a physical therapist and Titleist Performance Institute (TPI) certified clinician, has three tips for reducing knee pain and how you can improve your golf skills.
+Summer is almost here, and many of us are itching to get back out on the golf course.
+But before booking a tee time, Mike Piscitello, a physical therapist and Titleist Performance Institute (TPI)-certified clinician (pictured above, right), has three tips for reducing golf knee pain.
+These tips will also help you improve your overall golf skills and avoid golf-related injuries.

 Bending at your hips, lean your trunk forward until you feel a stretch in the back of your upper leg and hold.
-Hold for 20 seconds and do 5 reps.
+Hold for 20 seconds and do five reps.

 Practice this once daily.
 Also, make sure to keep your back straight during the stretch.